 Aside from its obvious draw as a precious metal, silver also has a fair amount of practical uses in the industrial world.
 Though recent years have brought popular securities for silver investing, such as the iShares Silver Trust (SLV), the original means of silver investing, physical bullion, is still a favorite among many [see also 25 Ways To Invest In Silver].

 Investing in physical bullion is the safest way to ensure you receive proper silver exposure.
-Though a number of investors are comfortable with funds like SLV, others are not so quick to trust the care of their physical bullion in the hands of complete strangers, preferring outright ownership themselves.
-Stocks, ETFs, and mutual funds can be impacted by factors like trading trends, technological errors, market shocks, problems with the security issuer, and so much more.
-Physically holding the silver in your hand means the only issue you have to worry about is how to safely store the asset [see also Jim Rogers Says: Buy Commodities Now, Or You’ll Hate Yourself Later].
+Though a number of investors are comfortable with funds like SLV, others are not so quick to trust the care of their physical bullion to complete strangers, preferring outright ownership themselves.
+In addition, stocks, ETFs, and mutual funds can be impacted by factors like trading trends, technological errors, market shocks, problems with the security issuer, and so much more.
+Physically holding the silver in your hand means the only issue you have to worry about is how to safely store it.

-There are a number of silver bars and such available for anyone willing to purchase, but because the silver comes in such large quantities, the price tag is often well above what many are willing to pay.
-So steps in the American Silver Eagle coin, as it cracks the silver investing world wide open.
-Offering one standard size, these silver circles allow investors of all net worth backgrounds to receive a fair allocation to the white metal.
-For many years now, investors around the country have embraced these coins as their go-to investment for proper silver exposure [see also Warning: Ignore Bill Gross’ Hard Money Prediction At Your Own Risk].
+There are a number of silver bars and such available for anyone willing to purchase them, but because the silver comes in such large quantities, the price tag is often well above what many are willing to pay.
+Enter the American Silver Eagle coin as it cracks the silver investing world wide open.
+Offering one standard size, these coins allow investors of all net worth backgrounds to receive a fair allocation to the white metal.
+For many years now, investors around the country have embraced these coins as their go-to investment for proper silver exposure.

 The American Silver Eagle Coin